unreal4u/telegram-api/README.md

 unlikely to be introduced as it may introduce security vulnerabilities.
 However, if you think you have a strong case for the need, feel free to let me know.

+## Update Sept.
+2025: this repository is now considered abandonware

+Please do not use this package anymore and refer to any of the other ones still recommended by Telegram.
+I will not maintain this anymore since it has literally been years since I've touched any PHP code.
+As such, I won't be able to provide any more support nor new features or keep up with the development of the Bot API.

+If somebody feels like it, they can fork this repository and built upon that.
+It was a nice project and quite useful for quite some time, but for now: Good morning, and in case I don't see ya: Good afternoon, good evening, and good night!

 ### About this package

 * Enables you to anything supported by the Telegram Bot API: messages, stickers, location, inline bots and any other supported method via PHP to a Telegram user (either direct conversation, channel, group or supergroup).